So, you’re thinking about running for public office, or maybe working to promote a policy issue that requires a referendum campaign.

 If you find yourself in a courtroom, it’s always a good idea to have a highly skilled and competent attorney standing in your corner.
 Having a seasoned pro who understands the process, knows the players and can navigate you toward success makes all the difference.

 Over the past three decades, I have navigated these perilous waters.
 I am a former newspaper reporter and editor.
 Today, I am a professional communications consultant, helping clients large and small with strategic guidance designed to overcome public policy challenges.
-I also have a proven and succesful track record in managing political and policy campaigns on the local, state and federal level.
+I also have a proven and successful track record in managing political and policy campaigns on the local, state and federal level.

 I applaud your desire to improve the world around you, but I also have some strong advice for you.
 Whether you’re thinking about running for a seat on the school board or taking the plunge into a statewide campaign, don’t walk into the courtroom alone.

 Make sure you have the advice and guidance of a pro that can help make your dreams a reality.

 Topics will be regularly updated.
 Please check back often.